How do I become an Eco-Rep?

 We encourage all interested students to talk to the Eco-Rep in your dorm to get an idea of what is involved.
 Your Eco-Rep can also provide a recommendation for you.
 If your dorm does not have an Eco-Rep, contact the Eco-Rep Coordinators at email@example.com or talk to any of the current or past Eco-Reps listed on our website.
 You may also view the job description here.

-Eco-Reps are expected to participate in a four day training during new student orientation, come to 1.5 hour weekly meetings throughout the academic year, and work 3-5 hours per week in their dorm.
+Eco-Reps are expected to participate in a week-long training during new student orientation, come to 1.5 hour weekly meetings throughout the academic year on Wednesdays during open block from noon-1:15pm, and work 3-5 hours per week in their dorm.
 Eco-Reps are paid a weekly stipend of $25.
 Returning Eco-Reps earn $30 per week, as does the graduate student Rep. Eco-Reps are paid for one week’s work during finals; they may choose to do that work during reading period, either of the two finals weeks or to spread the hours out across both weeks.
-Spring only Eco-Reps must attend a day of training during one of the two first weekends of the Spring semester.

-Eco-Reps run events individually and together, maintain compost bins and bulletin boards in their dorms, collaborate with RAs and student groups, write weekly blog updates, participate in personal challenges, go on field trips, learn about sustainability and environmental issues, put up posters and signs, go to hall snacks, meet with duty teams, send out e-newsletters, make friends and generally have a lot of fun!
+Eco-Reps run events individually and together, plan and lead behavior change campaigns in the dorms, maintain compost bins and bulletin boards in their dorms, collaborate with RAs and student groups, write weekly blog updates, participate in personal challenges, go on field trips, learn about sustainability and environmental issues, put up posters and signs, go to hall snacks, meet with duty teams, send out e-newsletters, make friends and generally have a lot of fun!

 How are Eco-Reps selected?